lammertb/libfins/doc/finslib_memory_area_read_int32.md

 #### Description

-The function `finslib_memory_area_read_word()` can be used to retrieve a block of 16 bit words from a memory area in a remote PLC.
+The function `finslib_memory_area_read_int32()` can be used to retrieve a block of 32 bit signed integer values from a memory area in a remote PLC.
 The connection with the PLC should already be present before this function is called.

 Data is transferred unmodified from the FINS data stream to the caller supplied buffer.
-As this function returns a number of words, the size of the data buffer in bytes should be at least twice the number of words requested.
-Enough dataspace is the responsibility of the calling function, but `finslib_memory_area_read_word()` will return an error if a NULL pointer is provided for data storage.
+Enough dataspace is the responsibility of the calling function, but `finslib_memory_area_read_int32()` will return an error if a NULL pointer is provided for data storage.

 The start of the memory area is provided as an ASCII string which represents the starting address in human readable format.
 Example formats are **`CIO20`** and **`W100`**.

-The requested number of words is not limited by the amount of data a PLC can send in one FINS packet because `finslib_memory_area_read_word()` will automatically use multiple request at the FINS layer if the dataset will be too large.
+The requested number of signed integer values is not limited by the amount of data a PLC can send in one FINS packet because `finslib_memory_area_read_int32()` will automatically use multiple request at the FINS layer if the dataset will be too large.

 The return value is either **`FINS_RETVAL_SUCCESS`** when the function succeeded, or one of the other